JessRangel/SwampScent/README.md

 Our project, Swamp Scent, is similarly a funny page that seeks to sell the peculiar smells of the Floridian summer.

-The website for the project was hosted on Amazon AWS with Linux Apache, and built with HTML, CSS, JS, and Bootstrap.
+The website for the project was hosted on Amazon AWS with a LAMP stack, and built with HTML, CSS, JS, and Bootstrap.
 It included a domain, HTTPS/SSL certificate, very good mobile friendliness ratings and SEO rankings -- we have made it to the first page of the "bottled air lakeland" search query.